Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 |Metop B, C|1701.3 MHz||
 |FengYun 3C|1701.4 MHz||

+## Symbol and sampling rate relation

+You can only receive these signals with an SDR that has a sampling rate at least roughly 1.2x greater than the signal's symbol rate.
+Not having enough overhead will make the signal weaker as well as cause issues such as a donut constellation on the demodulator (described in the `Common issues` section).
+Overhead is also **needed** because of **doppler shifting** and the **SDR's reference inaccuracy**.
+According to the [Nyquist-Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), **the ideal sampling rate is twice the symbol rate** - anything less than that will result in lower and lower SNR and anything higher has basically no benefit.

-# L-band geostationary satellite reception guide
+# L-band geostationary satellite (LRIT/HRIT/etc.) reception guide
 - Receiving these is extremely simple, the hardest part is arguably just getting a suitable dish and LOS
+- Geostationary satellites are much weaker than orbitting satellites because of their very high altitudes, small dishes often don't cut it anymore.
+Refer to the signal table for more info.
 - Doesn't require tracking, since the satellites don't move (It's on the tin - geo**stationary**)
 - Provides full disc images of the earth and/or regional crops

 ## Transmission types
-Unlike orbiting satellites which use (A)HRPT, geostationary ones use different formats able to carry more than just images - the most common type that we are interested in this band being **LRIT** (Low Rate Information Transmission).
-You can also find other types such as:
+Unlike orbiting satellites which use (A)HRPT, geostationary ones use various formats able to carry more than just images - the most common type that we are interested in being **LRIT** (Low Rate Information Transmission).
+You can also find other types in the L band such as:

 - **HRIT** - High Rate Information Transmission → A faster broadcast of data which usually has a higher quality than LRIT, is often harder to receive
 - **S-VISSR** - Stretched Visible and Infrared Spin Scan Radiometer → A fairly outdated broadcast of images from FengYun satellites